hoopsplaybook.ca

 9

-5 attacks and passes if he doesn't have anything.
+5 attacks (a quick real-estate drive) and passes if he doesn't have anything.

 3 exits opposite the drive.

-Another option is a blast cut by 2 into the double gap (a blast cut can set up another blast cut).
+Another option is a blast cut by 2 into the double gap (a blast cut can set up another blast cut), or a backcut by 4 and a blast cut by 1.

 Read and React - if you are in the key when the ball is being driven to the basket and the ball enters the lane above you, go to the short corner.